Skip to content

 Compatibility with the SDK

-The Logfire SDK returns the raw template string, so your application renders it locally before passing the result to your model.
+If you fetch the prompt with logfire.var() instead, the SDK returns the post-composition template string.
+Your application then renders the remaining {{...}} placeholders locally before passing the result to your model.

-If your application uses simple substitution, stick to flat {{variable}} references.
+If your application renders manually and uses simple substitution, stick to flat {{variable}} references.
 If you want to use dotted paths or block helpers, use a renderer that supports the same Handlebars features documented here.

 See Use Prompts in Your Application for the current integration workflow.